mbenigni/my_site/content/publication/plos_one/index.md

 ---
-title: "Online Extremism and the Communities that Sustain It"
+title: "PLOS One: Online Extremism and the Communities that Sustain It"
 authors:
 - mattbenigni
 - Kenneth Joseph